yuanbei/Nars-Wiki/memory-overall-structure.md

 ### Bag Data Structure

-To realize dynamic resource allocation, NARS self-organizes its memory using probabilistic priority-queue to give data items prioritized treatment.
-A bag is a data structure with the basic operations (1) put in, (2) take out, and (3) access by key.
-The take-out operation is probabilistic, according to the priority distribution of the items in the bag.
+To realize dynamic resource allocation OpenNARS self-organizes its memory using **Bag** data structure to give data items prioritized treatment.
+Bag contains items up to a pre-defined constant capacity where each item has budget value.
+Bag provides three basic operations found in most data structures: (1) put in, (2) take out, and (3) access by key.

+1. **put(_item_)** The given item is put into the bag.
+If there is already an item with the same key, it is being merged with existent one, if the bag already reaches its maximum capacity, an item with the **lowest** priority is removed to free space for the new item.

+2. **take()** Item is taken out of the bag, and the probability for an item to be selected is proportional to its priority value.

+3. **get(_key_)** The item with the given key, if it exists, is taken out of the bag

+The last operation is common, however the first two are different from the regular "insertion" and "deletion" operations, since they are designed with AIKR in mind.
+Concretely, "insertion" recognizes the limited storage space, while "deletion" recognizes the limited processing time.
+On abstract level bag can be seen as probabilistic priority-queue.
+It differs from the ordinary priority-queues in that the items are not removed exactly according to the order of their priority, but probabilistically, with their priority values used to decide their chances in each removal.

+Bag is implemented with underlying hash table and bucket-array called "level" in implementation where each bucket implemented using a set.
+The "put" operation registers the item in the hash table by its key, and stores it in a bucket by its priority.
+The "take" operation visits the buckets according to a frequency that is propositional to the ranks of the buckets.
+Final, "get by key" operation directly gets the item via the hash table.
 Each operation takes a small constant time to finish.

 **Issue:** Currently the probability of an item to be taken out is proportional to its priority value.
 It may be necessary to add a parameter to control the evenness of the probability.

 Since NAL is a term logic, its inference rules typically require shared term in premises, so tasks and beliefs can be indexed and clustered by their component terms.
 In NARS, each concept is a data structure named by a term, and it links to the tasks and beliefs with the term in it.
 Consequently, a concept is an independent unit of storage and processing.

+"Bag" is used to store most of the information present during system's run-time, including _task-links_, _term-links_ and _concepts_.

 Roughly speaking, the system's memory contains a bag of concepts; a concept contains a bag of task-links referring to the relevant tasks (justment, goal, or question) and a bag of term-links referring to the relevant beliefs (judgments only).

-The following figure summarizes the overall architecture and procedure of NARS:

 More accurately, the system runs by repeating the following working cycle: